AlCash07/ACTL/doc/index.rst

 ################################

-ACTL started as a template library for algorithm competitions, but this led to a development of numerous widely applicable components.
+ACTL started as a template library for algorithm competitions, but ended up providing numerous widely applicable components.

 ################################
 Design